Fort Ala Nova: Limes road and milestones near Ala Nova

 Part of the Limes road of the Carnuntum-Schwechat section is located near the Mannswörth railway stop.
-Its further course eastwards could be traced for around 1.5 kilometres along a break in the banks of the Danube into the Poigenau and in some gravel pits.
-To the west of the Mannswörth stop, the former Limes road runs about 1.5 kilometres under the present railway embankment and emerges again where the present parallel road turns away from the railway.
+Its further course eastwards could be traced for around 1.5 km along a break in the banks of the Danube into the Poigenau and in some gravel pits.
+To the west of the Mannswörth stop, the former Limes road runs about 1.5 km under the present railway embankment and emerges again where the present parallel road turns away from the railway.
 The Limes road from Schwechat to Vienna probably did not run directly through the camp area, but probably southwest of today's cemetery towards the Klein-Schwechat railway station, where it made a bend and continued to the eastern wall of the central cemetery, under whose administrative buildings it appears to continue along Simmeringer Hauptstraße in the direction of the former Vindobona legionary camp.